adaeris/adaeris.github.io/DarknessintheForest.md

 "What did you say?"
 Honeykit asked.

-Honeykit is rarely deaf. and Skykit hated it.
+Honeykit is mostly deaf. and Skykit hated it.

 "WHO SHOULD THROW FIRST?!?"
 Skykit almost yelling.